 And remember – many women go on to have more babies.
 So it can’t be that awful, after all.
 (Literally as I sit writing this post, I’ve just interrupted my flow to exchange words with a new mum of a two-week old baby boy, whose sleepy face twisted my insides into an approximation of broodiness.
 Yet this would shock anyone who read the post I recently wrote about baby sleep!)

-I implore my fellow new parents to join me in refraining from distressing the naïve.
+I implore my fellow new parents to join me and refrain from distressing the naïve.
 The rest can wait to be bestowed in the form of that support network I mentioned – after the baby has arrived.

 Besides which, unless mums-to-be have been living under a rock, I dare say they have a fair idea of it not being all hearts and flowers, and glamorous mornings filled with coffee and cake.
 (Though, in my experience, there are a lot of unglamorous coffee and cake mornings.
 And afternoons.
 And lunches.
 Essentially, when you’re breastfeeding, cake is acceptable at any and all times of the day.